orvn/crc32-js/README.md

 Other features that are coming soon include the following:

 - Argument to toggle between CRC32a and CRC32b
-- Argument to toggle between hexadecimal and decimal output
 - CRC16 implementation (currently incomplete)
 - Docs that explain how CRC32 works in more detail